 Algorithmic questions about popular matchings have generated a lot of interest lately, see Section 1.1 for a short summary of recent results.
 Here we just mention that for any preference system with ties (even non-bipartite), it can be decided in polynomial time if a given matching is popular or strongly popular [2].
 This means that the decision problem for popular matchings is in the complexity class NP, while the decision problem for strongly popular matchings is in the lesser-known complexity class UP (Unambiguous Polynomial-time).
-The latter class, introduced by Valiant [17], consists of the decision problems solvable by an NP machine such that all witnesses are rejected in a "no" instance, while exactly one witness is accepted in a "yes" instance.
+The latter class, introduced by Valiant [20], consists of the decision problems solvable by an NP machine such that all witnesses are rejected in a "no" instance, while exactly one witness is accepted in a "yes" instance.
 The strongly popular matching problem belongs to this class because each "yes" instance has a single strongly popular matching and it can be verified in polynomial time.
-No complete problem is known for the class UP, so proving a hardness result for strongly popular matchings would be incredibly challenging.
+In contrast to the abundance of NP-complete problems, no complete problem is known for the class UP.